 Is Alkaline Water Good for You?

-This stems from the theory that too much acidic foods or drink in one’s diet can lead to illnesses, including cancer.
+Many proponents of alkaline water believe that too many acidic foods or drinks in one’s diet can lead to illnesses.

 Eventually, we hit a wall, though.
 The current research available on the supposed benefits of using alkaline water is slim at best, nil at worst.
 Companies promote it heavily, regardless of this fact.